DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 - Navigate to the Analysis folder and then knit Analysis.Rmd

+- * alternate way to get the image:

+- The following command in the terminal after you are reach the directory. docker pull rehan13/dsci-310-group-08-akrm:latest

 - In case there is a following complain `Warning: cannot open file 'R/eda.R': No such file or directoryError in file(filename, "r", encoding = encoding) : cannot open the connection go to `tools` > `global options` > `R Markdown` > and make sure Evaluate chunks in directory is set to `Project`